-The fall of the Bastille occurred on July 14, 1789.
-At this time, Thomas Jefferson was still in Paris as minister to France.
-He was at the H√¥tel de Corny on the evening of the 14th, and later wrote about that night in a letter to John Jay on July 19, 1789 and in his Autobiography.
-Jefferson visited the prison twice after the event.
+The Fall of the Bastille occurred on July 14, 1789, while Thomas Jefferson was living in Paris and serving as American minister to France.
+On the evening of July 14, Jefferson was at the H√¥tel de Corny when Monsieur de Corny returned home bringing an eye-witness account of the tumultuous transactions at the Bastille.
+Five days afterwards, Jefferson wrote about that night in a letter to John Jay; many years later, he would describe the events in his Autobiography.1 Jefferson visited the prison twice after the event.

 Primary Source References

 1789 July 17.
 "Pd. expences to Bastille 2 [livre tournois]."2

 1789 July 20.
-"Pd. seeing Bastille 6 [livre tournois]. --renewed sbscrptn.
-Point du jour 6 [livre tournois]."
+"Pd. seeing Bastille 6 [livre tournois]."4